 - Operate the generator on a hard, flat surface and keep it dry.

 - Use the generator outside of the home, in an open space with plenty of ventilation.

-If you smoke e-cigarettes, be aware that there is potential for fire or explosion, though it’s uncommon.
-Lithium-ion batteries in the device are the leading causes of incidents, which most commonly occur while the device is in the pocket or being used, according to a 2016 study by the U.S. Fire Administration.
+If you smoke e-cigarettes, be aware that there is still potential for fire or explosion, though it’s uncommon.
+Lithium-ion batteries in these devices are the leading causes of incidents, which most commonly occur while the device is in your pocket or being used, according to a 2016 study by the U.S. Fire Administration.
 While it’s unclear what exactly causes the battery to overheat or the device to malfunction, you can help prevent an incident by properly storing the device, charging it per the manufacturer’s instructions and never modifying it.